NirbhaySirsikar/NirbhaySirsikar/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nirbhaysirsikar123@gmail.com](mailto:nirbhaysirsikar123@gmail.com)
-* 🧠  I'm learning Flutter, Firebase and UI/UX
+* 🧠  I'm learning React, Scalable Backend systems and how to talk to a Rubber Ducky 🦆
-* 🤝  I'm open to collaborating on Flutter projects
+* 🤝  I'm open to collaborating on Flutter and TypeScript Projects
 * 😄  Pronouns: he/him
-* ⚡  Fun fact: I love creativity and puzzles!
+* ⚡  Fun fact: I love creative work and problem solving!

 ### Skills